 What is HTTPS Encrypted Connection?

-SSL / TLS uses two keys for this, the public key that is used when visitors interact with the site by sending different data (a comment, vote, transaction etc.) that are encrypted and transmitted to the server, the server receiving these data applies the private key to decrypt messages, the private key is only used by the server.
+SSL / TLS uses two keys for this, the public key that is used when visitors interact with the site by sending different data (a comment, vote, transaction, etc.) that are encrypted and transmitted to the server, the server receiving these data applies the private key to decrypt messages, the server only uses the private key.

 HTTPS protects you only while transmitting data between your computer and web server.
-If your private key has been stolen by a hacker then he will be able to decrypt your messages, so server security remains just as important to your site’s security.
+If a hacker has stolen your private key, he will be able to decrypt your messages, so server security remains just as important to your site’s security.

 Why do I need an HTTPS encrypted connection?

-- Security – When browsing the Internet and visiting sites that do not have valid HTTPS, your data is transmitted in an open format and anyone is able to intercept this data.
-WebSite visitors want to be protected, they do not want their data to be stolen;
+- Security – When browsing the Internet and visiting sites that do not have valid HTTPS, your data is transmitted in an open format, and anyone can intercept this data.
+Website visitors want to be protected, and they do not want their data to be stolen;

 How much does it cost?

-“Let’s Encrypt” gives you free certificates, soon they will become one of the biggest players in the field.
+“Let’s Encrypt” gives you free certificates, and they will become one of the biggest players in the field.

-Site administrators who have been notified by Google that the browser will alert users in January 2017, have rushed to pass the sites from http to https.
+Site administrators notified by Google that the browser will alert users in January 2017, have rushed to move their websites from HTTP to HTTPS.
 You can see in the above graph a significant increase in November-December 2016.

 - DV Certificates – In this case, the Certification Authority checks (usually automatically online) if you own the domain name and get the green locker.
 The price range is 10-400 USD;

-- EV Certificates – To obtain this type of certificate, you need to submit a different kind of information that is checked manually like legal address, phone number, data about the individual/business, type of activity, etc., This gives your visitors a visual assurance of your security where the name of the company is indicated.
-It is perfect for online stores to increase buyer’s confidence, the conversion can usually increase up to 3%.
+- EV Certificates – To obtain this type of certificate, you need to submit a different kind of information checked manually like legal address, phone number, data about the individual/business, type of activity, etc. This gives your visitors a visual assurance of your security where the name of the company is indicated.
+It is perfect for online stores to increase buyer’s confidence.
+The conversion can usually increase up to 3%.
 The price – 190-1500 USD.

-Note: If you have a certificate I suggest to be careful when it expires and extend it at least one week before the expiration date.
-If you forget to renew it the red bar will be displayed and will warn all visitors that the website is not secured!
+Note: If you have a certificate, I suggest being careful when it expires and extend it at least one week before the expiration date.
+If you forget to renew it, the red bar will be displayed and will warn all visitors that the website is not secured!